kiba/Writings/for_science/chp11_negotiation.md

 "Moreover, I am not impressed by your fake outrage."

 Oops.
-Truth to be told, we were not master of negotiation, among other things.
+Truth to be told, we were not master of negotiation.

 "I believed you do understand the gravity of our situation," the captain continued.
 "And I would appreciate it if you do not waste both of our time."